-We are now in the New Year and many of us have made resolutions such as trying to keep active, save more money or spend more time with loved ones.
-The one resolution we can all stick to is to stay healthy and safe at home.
-Your home is the main place where you should feel most secure and now is the perfect time to carry out a few quick checks to ensure you are living in a home that is the safest it can be.
+The New Year is now upon us and many of you may be trying to keep active, save more money or spend more time with loved ones, but one resolution we can all make is to stay healthy and safe at home.
+Your home is where you should feel most secure and now is the perfect time to carry out a few quick checks to ensure you are living in a home that is the safest it can be.

-Make your bathroom safe: Have grab bars installed in your shower and near the toilet to make getting around easier and safer and put rubber mats in the bathtub to prevent slipping.
+Avoid bathroom hazards: Have grab bars installed in the shower and near the toilet to make getting around easier and safer and put rubber mats in the bathtub to prevent slipping.

-Safe and efficient heating: You need to ensure you stay warm this winter, safe and efficient heating will help you be as comfortable as possible in your own home.
-Have your gas appliances services regularly, by employing a certified professional.
-Have thermometers in all your rooms to ensure that rooms do not fall below a certain temperature.
-The recommended temperature for a living room is between 18 and 21°C. For other rooms, it should not drop any lower than 16°C.
+Stay warm: Safe and efficient heating will help you be as comfortable as possible in your own home.
+Service your gas appliances regularly, employing a certified professional.
+Thermometers help ensure that rooms do not fall below a certain temperature.
+For living rooms, the recommended temperature is between 18 and 21°C. For other rooms, the recommended temperature is not less than 16°C.

 Fire safety: Many fire and rescue departments in the UK offer free home fire safety checks, so be sure to contact your local fire department to schedule a home safety check.
 Also, make sure a phone is installed beside the bed in case of an emergency, and draw up a plan of what you would do in the event of a fire.

-Ensure you have emergency numbers handy: Always keep a list of emergency numbers by each phone and write these big enough so you could easily read it if you were in a hurry or frightened.
-Be sure to list numbers for: local emergency services, fire departments, police department, your doctor’s office, family members or a friend to call in case of emergency, and the doctor’s office
+Keep emergency numbers handy: Always keep a list of emergency numbers by each phone and write this big enough that you could read it easily if you were in a hurry or frightened.
+Be sure to list numbers for: local emergency services, fire department, police department, family member or friend to call in case of emergency, and the doctor’s office

-It is important to stress that this advice shouldn’t make you afraid of being in your own home, I hope it simply acts as a gentle reminder to make easy checks which can significantly reduce the risk of anything serious happening.
+Of course, it’s important to stress that this advice shouldn’t make you afraid of being in your own home.
+Rather, I hope it simply acts as a gentle reminder to make easy checks which can significantly reduce the risk of anything serious happening.